Supporting the transition to secondary school

 Tuesday, 11 May 2021

-Young people have been in and out of school due to lockdowns since March last year.
+Young people have been in and out of school due to lockdowns.
 Experiences of school closures are varied, some young people have been relieved and others have really missed school.

-There is a general underlying feeling of uncertainty about the future which can influence your child’s move to secondary school.
-Fortunately, there is a lot as a parent you can do to support their mental health during this process.
+Uncertainty about the future can influence a young person’s move to secondary school.
+Fortunately, as a parent, there is a lot you can do to support their mental health during this process.

 Talking about transitions